awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ## Setting Up for Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Enabling"></a>

 There are three components you'll need to set up for native backup and restore:
 + An Amazon S3 bucket to store your backup files\.

-+ An AWS Identity and Access Management \(IAM\) role to access the bucket\.
-+ The `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance\.
+  You need to have an S3 bucket to use for your backup files and then upload backups you want to migrate to RDS\.
 If you already have an Amazon S3 bucket, you can use that\.
-If you don't have an Amazon S3 bucket, you can create a new one manually\.
+If you don't, you can [ create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html)\.
 Alternatively, you can choose to have a new bucket created for you when you add the `SQLSERVER_BACKUP_RESTORE` option by using the AWS Management Console\.

-If you want to create a new bucket manually, see [ Creating a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html)\.
+  For information on using S3, see the Amazon Simple Storage Service Getting Started Guide for a simple introduction, or the Amazon Simple Storage Service Console User Guide for in\-depth details\.
++ An AWS Identity and Access Management \(IAM\) role to access the bucket\.

   If you already have an IAM role, you can use that\.
 If you don't have an IAM role, you can create a new one manually\.
 Alternatively, you can choose to have a new IAM role created for you when you add the `SQLSERVER_BACKUP_RESTORE` option by using the AWS Management Console\.
 If you want to create a new IAM role manually, or attach trust and permissions policies to an existing IAM role, take the approach discussed in the next section\.
++ The `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance\.

   To enable native backup and restore on your DB instance, you add the `SQLSERVER_BACKUP_RESTORE` option to an option group on your DB instance\.
 For more information and instructions, see [Microsoft SQL Server Native Backup and Restore Support](Appendix.SQLServer.Options.BackupRestore.md)\.

 ### Manually Creating an IAM Role for Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Enabling.IAM"></a>

 If you want to manually create a new IAM role to use with native backup and restore, you create a role to delegate permissions from the Amazon RDS service to your Amazon S3 bucket\.
 When you create an IAM role, you attach trust and permissions policies\.
-For the native backup and restore feature, use trust and permissions policies similar to the examples following\.
+The trust policy allows rds to assume this role\.
+The permission policy defines the actions this Role can do\.
 For more information about creating the role, see [ Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.

-To use the trust and permissions policies, you provide an Amazon Resource Name \(ARN\)\.
-For more information about ARN formatting, see [ Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

-In the first example following, we use the service principle name `rds.amazon.aws.com` as an alias for all service accounts\.
-In the other examples, we specify an ARN to identify another account, user, or role that we're granting access to in the trust policy\.
+For the native backup and restore feature, use trust and permissions policies similar to the examples in this section\.
+In following example, we use the service principle name `rds.amazon.aws.com` as an alias for all service accounts\.
+In the other examples, we specify an Amazon Resource Name \(ARN\) to identify another account, user, or role that we're granting access to in the trust policy\.

 **Example Trust Policy for Native Backup and Restore**